orangejuice/blog/data/activity/book-好妈妈胜过好老师-2009/record.en.md

 date: 2023-12-12 00:51:12+08:00
 douban:
   rating: 8.9
-  subtitle: Yin Jianli / 2009 / Writers Publishing House
+  subtitle: Yin Jili / 2009 / Writers Publishing House
 ---

-via tw chengsong chen, 'A Good Mother is Better than a Good Teacher', this is the real masterpiece.
-Everything else is empty talk.
+via tw Chengsong Chen 'A Good Mother is Better Than a Good Teacher', this book is the true masterpiece.
+Everything else is superficial.